Efficiency-fluctuation trade-offs in biomolecular assembly processes

 Thus, similar to increasing the degradation rate asymmetry, increasingly asymmetric stoichiometric ratios can reduce the severity of the bound.
 However, for any $F<100\%$, subunit fluctuations are constrained by a lower bound that diverges as the assembly efficiency approaches 100\%, see Fig.~\ref{fig: delta}(b).

 Note, technically the equations specifying $E$ and $F$ differ here compared to \cref{eq: E defn} and \cref{eq: F defn} due to the differences in step-sizes and rate functions.
-In particular, here $F$ quantifies the relative importance of complex dissociation to overall subunit synthesis since we have excluded simultaneous de novo synthesis reactions in the class of systems defined by \cref{eq: higher-order complexes} such that subunit synthesis is under single-input control, see Appendix \crefrange{eq: phi_i appendix}{eq: F_i appendix}.
+In particular, here $F$ quantifies the relative importance of complex dissociation to overall subunit synthesis since we have excluded simultaneous de novo synthesis reactions in the class of systems defined by \cref{eq: higher-order complexes}, such that subunit synthesis is under single-input control, see Appendix \crefrange{eq: phi_i appendix}{eq: F_i appendix}.
 Nevertheless, the interpretation of $E$ and $F$ remains as the assembly efficiency and simultaneous production fraction, respectively, see Appendix \crefrange{eq: E_i appendix}{eq: F_i appendix}.

-While experimental evidence suggests operonic protein synthesis fluxes are proportional to complex stoichiometry~\cite{Li2014}, actual biological processes might not exhibit the \emph{perfectly} proportional fluxes we assumed to define the class of systems in \cref{eq: higher-order complexes}.
-However, small deviations from the assumed proportionality lead to only small deviations from the bound prescribed by \cref{eq: hoc bound}, see Appendix~\ref{sect: delta generalization}.
+While experimental evidence suggests operonic protein synthesis fluxes are proportional to complex stoichiometry~\cite{Li2014}, actual biological processes might not exhibit the \emph{perfectly} proportional fluxes we assumed to define the class of systems in \cref{eq: higher-order complexes}. \comm{However, as for systems obeying ~\cref{eq: beta asymmetry}, we show in Appendix Sect.~\ref{sect: OL appendix} that offsets to the synthesis rates here preserve the conclusion that fluctuations diverge as $E\to 100\%$, as long as the offsets do not encode additional feedback.
+In contrast, in Section~\ref{sect: dual input cl results} we describe specific systems that avoid diverging subunit fluctuations in the high efficiency limit due to significantly different feedback regulation of subunit synthesis.
+However, further analysis will be required to determine whether \emph{slight} deviations from the assumed synthesis rate symmetries underlying the derivations of Eqs.~(\ref{eq: beta asymmetry},~\ref{eq: hoc bound}) could affect these fluctuation bounds.}